INNOVATION DESIGN, PROTOTYPE & PRODUCT STRATEGY

 BUSINESS FRAMING

-We started the engagement meeting with our project sponsors at the client.
-We outlined with them a Business Opportunity Statement that would guide us as we worked through understanding the needs of out target users and exploring the capabilities of technology.
+We started the engagement by meeting with our project sponsors at the client site.
+We outlined with them a Business Opportunity Statement that guided us as we worked through understanding the needs of our target users and exploring the capabilities of technology.

 USER RESEARCH

-Together with Facilities Managers we mapped the furniture maintenance process from the report of an issue to closing the ticket, updating inventory and reporting.
-In each step we documented vendor touch points, actions, the systems used, key data, duration, and pain-points.
+Together with facilities managers, we mapped the process of furniture maintenance from the initial report of an issue to closing the ticket, updating inventory, and reporting.
+At each step, we documented vendor touchpoints, actions, the systems used, key data, durations, and pain points.

-We captured the greatest pains to used them as a starting point to create User Needs Statements.
+We captured the greatest pain points and used them as a starting point to create User Needs Statements.

 We brainstormed Ideas to address the User Needs and prioritised QR codes on furniture and RFID tags to track location.
 Each participant wrote a Storyboard to describe the users’ new experience and capabilities.

-We created a rapid prototype of the user experience (top of page) to generate excitement for the project.
+We created a rapid prototype of the user experience (shown at the top of the page) to generate excitement for the project.

-We learned that a more efficient approach to achieve our client’s Business Goals would be to only develop the “smart furniture” and integrate the data into their customers’ existing workplace management systems.
-They would achieve their goals without the expense of developing software, at least for the time being.
-We mapped a series of MVPs and future ideas to explore.
+Through this process, we learned that a more efficient approach to achieving our client’s business goals would be to develop the “smart furniture” and integrate the data directly into their customers’ existing workplace management systems.
+This allowed them to achieve their objectives without the overhead of developing proprietary software—at least for the time being.
+We then mapped a series of MVPs and future concepts for further exploration.